Police officer who killed fighter Leandro Lo went to the nightclub and motel after the crime | Sao Paulo

 An hour and 59 minutes later, the same camera recorded Veloso’s departure, but this time accompanied by a woman who, according to the delegate, is a call girl.

 Afterwards, they went to a motel in Pinheiros, in the West Zone of the city.
-They arrived around 5:40 am on Monday (8) and did not leave until 4:26 pm.
+They arrived around 5:40 am on Monday (8) and only left at 4:26 pm.

 Two close friends of the fighter did not want to record an interview, but confirmed to SP2 that Leandro Lo and military police officer Henrique Veloso had already had a falling out on other occasions before the day of the crime.